just4jc/bot-education/Student-Resources/Labs/CognitiveServices/Lab_SetupLanguageModel.md

 8. Click on "App Settings" in the upper lefthand corner and make a note of
   * App Id
   * Endpoint key (you probably need to create one so go ahead)
+*  Click on "Publish" in the upper lefthand corner and publish the web service.

+Note:  For registered bots you may need a Bot Framework specific endpoint.
+See https://www.luis.ai/Help#PublishingModel for more help and Bot Framework specific information.

 Congratulations!
 Enjoy your new language model!

+### Additional Info

-Good Docs are found through the link "Help Docs" in the navi bar.
+* Good docs are found through the link "Help Docs" in the navi bar.
+* A great LUIS bot sample with a useful guide can be found at https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/intelligence-LUIS.